De30/grafana/docs/sources/alerting/unified-alerting/about-alerting-rules.md

 ## Alert instances

+Grafana alerting supports multi-dimensional alerts.
 Each alert rule can create multiple alert instances.
 This is exceptionally powerful if you are observing multiple series in a single expression.

 Consider the following PromQL expression: